 ABOUT THE DEPARTMENT

-The Columbia County Emergency Management Agency is a department of Columbia County Emergency and Operations Division and serves approximately 135,000 citizens living in Columbia County, including the cities of Harlem and Grovetown.
+The Columbia County Emergency Management Agency is a department of Columbia County Emergency Services Division and serves approximately 135,000 citizens living in Columbia County, including the cities of Harlem and Grovetown.

 The department's primary responsibilities are to develop and maintain emergency plans, conduct disaster training exercises for all agencies, provide emergency public information, provide awareness and education programs, coordinate area emergency service agencies, and coordinate community warning systems.